willygru/web-scraping/README.md

-# SIMPLE WEB SCRAPER
+# Simple Web Scraper

 ## Description
-This project is a simple web scraper designed to extract job posting data from Indeed.com.
-The data extracted by the web scraper is saved and structured using Pandas, a data analysis and manipulation library in Python.
+This project, a simple web scraper, is designed to extract job posting data from Indeed.com.
+It saves and structures the data using Pandas, a Python library renowned for its data analysis and manipulation capabilities.

-The web scraper works by navigating the site, searching for specific job postings, extracting the relevant data, and saving it in an easy-to-read and -analyze format.
+The web scraper operates by navigating the website, identifying specific job postings, extracting the associated data, and saving it in a format that's straightforward to read and analyze.

+This is the second iteration of the project.
+Although a previous version was developed years ago, it was never published.
+This version represents an enhanced, polished and more efficient version of the original concept.

-Please note that this project is primarily for demonstrative purposes and should not be used to scrape large amounts of data without permission.
+Please note: This project is primarily for demonstrative purposes.
+It's recommended not to use it for scraping large volumes of data without obtaining the necessary permissions first.